Troubled Chinese homebuilder Country Garden is rushing to raise cash to avoid default – KION546

 Hong Kong (CNN) — Country Garden is raising funds to avoid default, as the troubled real estate giant battles a liquidity crisis which some fear could spread to China’s wider economy and even spill over abroad.

-Country Garden is slated to report its first-half earnings later on Wednesday.
-Investors are closely watching the report for details about the company’s cash flows and how it may cope with its debt problem.
+The company is slated to report its first-half earnings later on Wednesday.
+Investors will watch the report closely for details about how it may cope with its cash crunch.

 On August 10, Country Garden acknowledged that it was facing the “biggest difficulty” since its establishment in 1992, citing deteriorating sales and a difficult refinancing environment.
 It forecast a loss of $6.2 billion to $7.6 billion for the first six months of this year.